rdentato/tst/tutorial/README.md

 ## Disabling tests at compile time

-There are cases when you may want to remove some test cases form your test suite but you do not want to remove them from the code because they might be useful later.
+There are cases when you may want to remove some test cases from your test suite but you do not want to remove them from the code because they might be useful later.

 A typical example is if some feature is undergoing some major rewriting that would make your tests useless until all the new code is completed.

-Another one is when you want to focus on certain tests for debugging purpose and want to create a smaller log for making easeier understanding what went wrong.
+Another one is when you want to focus on certain tests for debugging purposes and want to create a smaller log to make it easier to understand what went wrong.

 You might handle this with some `#ifdef` in your code or by defining ad hoc tags (see previous section) but this seems pretty annoying to me.